 GGC-Space • GGC-Learning • GGC-General • Future Forecasting • Exponentials • Ethics

-Darlene Damm is Chair & Principal Faculty of Global Grand Challenges at Singularity University.
+Darlene Damm is Faculty Chair & Head of Social Impact at Singularity University.
 She has spent nearly two decades working on moonshots and initiatives designed to solve our world’s toughest social problems and empower people to create abundant futures.